smaakage85/mlflow/README.md

-# Training and logging w/[MLflow](https://mlflow.org/)
+# Training and logging with [MLflow](https://mlflow.org/)

-This project goes through how models can be trained and logged with MLflow.
+This project goes through all of the alternatives MLflow has to offer with respect to training and logging machine learning models.

 ## :candy: Model flavors